Breached Password Detection

 Check your tenant log to verify that the login was blocked and that an email was sent and failed to be delivered, which is expected behavior.
 The email to recipient email@example.com cannot be delivered because the example.com is not a valid domain name.

 Delete the firstname.lastname@example.org user after you verify that the user was blocked.

 Breached password detection depends on the IP address of the user.
 Because of this, the following use cases are not supported:

-If you use the Resource Owner from the backend of the application.
-Using this call does not get the IP address of the user.
+Using the Resource Owner Password Grant from the backend of the application: Using this call does not get the IP address of the user.

-If you authenticate a large number of users from the same IP address.
-For example, users that are behind a proxy are more likely to reach these limits and trigger the associated protection.
-It is possible to configure a whitelist for the proxy's IP and CIDR range and avoid erroneously triggering the protection.
+Authenticating a large number of users from the same IP address: Users who are behind a proxy are more likely to reach set limits and trigger breached password detection.
+To avoid erroneously triggering detection, configure an AllowList for the proxy's IP and CIDR range.